AalyTokombaev/taco-laget/Deliverables/ObligatoriskOppgave4.md

   9. To choose cards and use them, you simply click them with the mouse

 * Multiplayer:
-  * To start multiplayer as a host press `t` on your keyboard.
+  * To start multiplayer as a host press "New"
   * This will spawn a dummy player which is removed when player 2 connects.
   * To join a started game, press `j` on your keyboard.